Wojtek321/ChatPaulo/README.md

 - **Qdrant (Vector Database)**: Stores detailed and specific information about each type of pizza and additional details about the pizzeria.

+**Note:**
+All data in both the PostgreSQL and Qdrant databases has been artificially generated.
+Some of this data was created using structured outputs technique.

 ## Chatbot Workflow

 ![Chatbot Workflow](/assets/graph_workflow.png)